tekumara/prefect-demo/deployment.md

 To [load a flow from a deployment](https://github.com/PrefectHQ/prefect/blob/30ca715/src/prefect/deployments.py#L32), the prefect engine will:

-1. retrieve the storage block from the Orion API, or use LocalFileSystem storage if none specified.
+1. retrieve the storage block from the server API, or use LocalFileSystem storage if none specified.
 1. call `storage_block.get_directory(from_path=None, local_path=".")`:
    - LocalFileSystem copies basepath into the current directory
    - RemoteFileSystem downloads basepath into the current directory